LJIA Homeowners Spring Checklist and Update

-Homeowners should have received notification from Lake Management re: near-shore treatment in January of this year.
-If you wish to participate in near-shore treatment but did NOT receive any correspondence from Lake Management, please contact them as soon as possible via email at info(at)lakemanagementinc(dotted)com or by phone at (651) 433-3283.
+Homeowners normally receive notification from Lake Management re: near-shore treatment in January of each year.
+If you wish to participate in near-shore treatment but do NOT receive any correspondence from Lake Management, you can contact them directly via email at info(at)lakemanagementinc(dotted)com or by phone at (651) 433-3283.

 PROTECT OUR LAKE FROM ZEBRA MUSSELS AND OTHER INVASIVES!

-Zebra Mussels were recently discovered in neighboring White Bear Lake.
+Zebra Mussels were recently discovered in neighboring White Bear Lake, Bald Eagle Lake, Lake Johanna and McCarrons Lake.
 These ¼ – 1 ½ inch hard-shelled, razor-sharp invasives attach to surfaces and can clog pipes and irrigation, reduce the performance and efficiency of boat motors they adhere to, cut the feet of recreational lake users and negatively impact a lake ecosystem.

 - Clean weeds & debris from boats